LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 It is the responsibility of the user to set an appropriate power level that will not overheat and damage the PA.

-In Hotspot mode, if Pi-Star (MMDVMHost) sends a power setting of 100%, the assumption is that that Pi-Star has not been correctly configured for the OpenGD77 and this value is disregarded.
+In Hotspot mode, if Pi-Star (MMDVMHost) sends a power setting of 100%, the assumption is that Pi-Star has not been correctly configured for the OpenGD77 and this value is disregarded.

-Instead the firmware will use the current (Channel or VFO) power setting, which will default to 1W.
+Instead, the firmware will use the current (Channel or VFO) power setting, which will default to 1W.

 If the power setting in the Pi-Star MMDVMHost Expert settings is any other value *e.g.* **50%**, the hotspot will use that power setting closest to the chosen value.
 So **50%** of *5W* is **2.5W**, and the closest power setting to this is *2W*.